Caledonia (1797 ship): Fate

 Caledonia was last listed in LR and the Register of Shipping in 1813 with data unchanged from 1807.
 The designation of her trade as "Cork" may have signaled that she had become a government transport.
-A listing of ships owned by Bennett indicates that the company only owned Caldeonia for the period 1800 to 1806 when she was engaged in whaling.
+A listing of ships owned by Bennett indicates that the company only owned Caledonia for the period 1800 to 1806 when she was engaged in whaling.